emulsify-ds/emulsify-drupal/README.md

 <h4 align="center">Customizable Styleguide + Storybook Development + Drupal 8 theme</h4>

-Gatsby Starter using the [Emulsify Gatsby Theme](https://github.com/fourkitchens/gatsby-theme-emulsify) for a Styleguide (coming soon), [Storybook](https://storybook.js.org/) for a Pattern Library and serves as a starterkit Drupal 8 theme.

 Emulsify is a full Design System encompassing both a [Storybook](https://storybook.js.org/)/[Webpack](https://webpack.js.org/) development environment, a customizable Styleguide powered by [GatsbyJS](https://www.gatsbyjs.org/) (coming soon), and a Drupal 8 starterkit theme.
 It can be used as a standalone prototyping tool or inside a Drupal installation.
 It supports both Twig and React components!!

 ## Documentation